rosestrobelwpi/a3-rosestrobelwpi/README.md

 - what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
 - what CSS framework you used and why
   - include any modifications to the CSS framework you made via custom CSS you authored
-- the five Express middleware packages you used and a short (one sentence) summary of what each one does.
-If you use a custom function for *one* (and one alone) middleware please add a little more detail about what it does.

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy